anioji94/Advice_Generator/README.md

 - I'd like to write cleaner CSS.
 Currently I think some redundant lines of CSS are in my stylesheet.

 - Soon I'll make the website responsive to mobile phones.

-- This should go up on Heroku soon!

 ### Useful resources